dajarshmeister/starter-project-gatsby-v3-strapi-portfolio/README.md

 Notes: More complicated, more control

 1. Create a template folder in src
-2. Create a file called gatsby-node.js
+2. Create a file called gatsby-node.js and place it at root of site.
 3. Everytime you do something in gatsby node you have to restart server
 4. When you create a query you need to wrap it in parenthesis.
 5. First thing we do is execute a query and store the data we get back into a variable.